Pass a Ball Around the Circle

 What is Pass a Ball Around the Circle?

 This simple yet profound activity invites children to sit in a circle and pass a ball, focusing entirely on the quality of their connection.
 We begin with a puppet demonstration, showing the difference between a "connected" pass and a "disregulated" one.
-As the ball moves, students practice sensing their partner—feeling when their friend has control before letting go—fostering a beautiful rhythm of mutual respect and awareness.
+As the ball moves, students practice sensing their partner—feeling when their classmate has control before letting go—fostering a beautiful rhythm of mutual respect and awareness.

 Why This Lesson Matters: